Shortlist UK’s Best Food and Beverage ERP Software

 Winman

-Food and Drink ERP Software built for small and medium food manufacturers and distributors with a first year budget of at least £30,000.
+Food and Drink ERP built for small and medium food manufacturers and distributors with a first year budget of at least £30,000.
 It provides an end-to-end solution covering everything from CRM and inventory management to production and financial operations.

-Key features: Batch Production and Traceability, Production Planning, Raw Materials and Inventory Management, Warehouse Management, E-Commerce, and Label integration
+Food and Beverage Features: Batch Production and Traceability, Production Planning, Raw Materials and Inventory Management, Warehouse Management, E-Commerce, and Label integration

 Implementation Time: 3 to 9 months